wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/build-your-first-power-bi-report/includes/6-summary-cleanup.md

 Congratulations!
-You've just gone through the process of creating a Power BI report from scratch, and learned how to share your work with others.
+You've just gone through the process of creating a Microsoft Power BI report from scratch and sharing your work with others.
 To review, let's take a look at what you learned.

-In **Power BI Desktop** you can connect to all sorts of different data sources.
-All you have to do in Power BI Desktop is select **Get Data** from the ribbon, and a multitude of connector options appears.
+In **Power BI Desktop**, you can connect to all sorts of data sources.
+You just have to select **Get Data** on the ribbon, and then a multitude of connector options appears.

 ![Connect to data](../media/pbid-summary_01.png)

-You also learned that connecting to more than one data source is as easy as making a second **Get Data** connection, or from within **Power Query Editor**, using the **New Source** button.
-The **Navigator** in **Power Query Editor** provides a preview of the data.
+You also learned that connecting to more than one data source is as easy as making a second **Get Data** connection.
+You can also use the **New Source** button in **Power Query Editor**.
+The **Navigator** window in **Power Query Editor** provides a preview of the data.

 ![The Navigator window](../media/pbid-getdata_02.jpg)

-Once you selected data, you could shape it how you wanted by removing columns, rows, or merging connections into a single **data model** that you could use in your report.
+After you select data, you can shape it the way you want by removing columns and rows, or by merging connections into a single **data model** that you can use in your report.

-You created visuals by just dragging fields onto the report canvas - it was that easy.
-Then you could modify those visuals however you wanted, experimenting until you got them looking just how you wanted.
+You learned that creating visuals is as easy as dragging fields onto the report canvas.
+You can then change those visuals however you want, experimenting until you get them looking just the way you want.

 ![Drag a field onto the canvas](../media/pbid-visuals_03a.png)

-And once it was all done, you were able to share your report with others in your organization by publishing your report to the Power BI service.
+And after your report is all done, you can share it with others in your organization by publishing it to the Power BI service.

 ![Publish button](../media/pbid-share_01.png)

 Great work!
-As you might remember, we went through a few visuals but then had to move on, promising that the completed report would be available from a link in this summary.
+As you might remember, we went through a few visuals but then had to move on, promising that the finished report would be available from a link in this summary.
 Well, here we are, and here it is.
-To download the completed Power BI Desktop report, use the following link:
+To download the finished Power BI Desktop report, use the following link:

-* Completed Power BI Desktop report - Getting Started with Power BI Desktop
+Completed Power BI Desktop report - Getting Started with Power BI Desktop

 Great work!
-There's more to learn about Power BI, and Power BI Desktop, so look for more modules that take your learning even further.
+There's more to learn about Power BI, and Power BI Desktop, so look for more modules that will take your learning even further.